syakushevich/test-task/README.md

 The code in this repository is a small extract from an auction site that allows users to create auctions, bid on them, and in the end redeem won items.
 Code is independent of the delivery mechanisms like HTTP and only operates as a set of ruby modules that could be plugged in into different frameworks.

-To run the project you need a SQL database (SQLite by default, but you can change it if you want) and redis server to run sidekiq.
+To run the project you need a PostgreSQL database.
 This repository provides database schema that can be loaded using rake task as well as some seed data to populate the database.

 Currently, modules support following actions to be performed: